 Formation, Vocation and Pastoral Ministries

-Files of a service organization for pastors, lay leaders, and diocesan staff, formed to promote "consultative processes."
+Files of a service organization for pastors, lay leaders, and diocesan staff that seeks to promote

 KISEMANITO CENTRE COLLECTION, 1981-1986, n.d., 4.6 feet (1.2 feet unprocessed).